 What Started the Dixie Fire?

-The cause of the Dixie Fire is still under investigation as of November 2021.
-In a preliminary report filed with the California Public Utilities Commission, Pacific Gas and Electric (PG&E) admitted that their equipment may have ignited the Dixie Fire.
+The Dixie Fire was sparked when power lines owned by Pacific Gas and Electric (PG&E) came into contact with a tree, fire officials said.
+A preliminary report filed with the California Public Utilities Commission, Pacific Gas and Electric (PG&E) admitted that their equipment may have ignited the Dixie Fire.
 Five days after the fire was detected, CAL FIRE investigators collected PG&E equipment and portions of a tree that had been leaning against a conductor.
 The PG&E investigator reported blown fuses and a fire near the base of the tree.

 “On July 13, 2021, at approximately 0700 hours, PG&E’s outage system indicated that Cresta Dam off of Highway 70 in the Feather River Canyon lost power.
 The responding PG&E trouble man observed from a distance what he thought was a blown fuse on the PG&E Bucks Creek 1101 12kV Overhead Distribution Circuit uphill from his location.
 Due to the challenging terrain and road work resulting in a bridge closure, he was not able to reach the pole with the fuse until approximately 1640 hours.
 There he observed two of three fuses blown and what appeared to him to be a healthy green tree leaning into the Bucks Creek 1101 12 kV conductor, which was still intact and suspended on the poles.
 He also observed a fire on the ground near the base of the tree.
 The troubleman manually removed the third fuse and reported the fire, his supervisor called 9-1-1, and the 9-1-1 operator replied they were aware of the fire and responding.
 CAL FIRE air support arrived on scene by approximately 1730 hours and began dropping fire retardant and water.”